LeoneVi/P2P-Downloader-Java/README.md

 ### Peer-to-peer protocol and deliverable ###

 In the peer-to-peer approach, the client must first obtain the *torrent metadata* from the torrent server (a.k.a *tracker*) and use this metadata to download data blocks.
-The torrent metadata contains information about the number and size of blocks constituting the file and peers (`<IP,port>` tuples) from which the blocks may be downloaded.
+The torrent metadata contains information about the number and size of blocks constituting the file and peers (`<IP,port>` tuples) from which those blocks may be downloaded.

 ## Torrent metadata ##